 Electroluminescent gauges are standard.
 Options include a DVD-based navigation system, a DVD-based entertainment system and intelligent cruise control.

 The 3.5-liter V-6 produces 275 hp and 270 pounds-feet of torque.
 The five-speed automatic transmission features a manual-shift provision.

 All-disc antilock brakes, the Vehicle Dynamic Control electronic stability system, side-impact and side curtain airbags, active head restraints for front seat occupants, electronic brake-force distribution and brake assist are standard.
-For 2007, there's a new seat belt reminder system.
+There's also a seat belt reminder system.